pbriggeman/starter_base_node_express_app/README.md

 ## 20.)
 Wrapping up

-You should be able to build andd then launch server:
+You should be able to build and then launch server:

 ```shell
 npm run build